Kristen McShane Murder: Husband Posed As Wife, Updated Her Facebook Page To Cover Up Killing

 — Kathy Boehm ن (@KathyBoehm) January 11, 2017

 Meanwhile, Kristen’s Facebook page has been filled with messages from friends and admirers.
-Some of the messages read;
+Some of the messages read as follows.

 “There are just no words that can explain the tragedy that has happened to a beautiful person as Kristen McShane.
 I believe I can say that all persons that knew her (have) a sad heart!
 She was loved by all!”